 - foramen magnum

 Something that is worth remembering is that just because you looked at it doesn't mean you have to include it in the report.
-Exactly what your standard normal CT head ends up being will be dependent not only on your training and personality but also on your referrers.
+Exactly what your standard normal CT head ends up being will be dependent not only on your training and personality but also on your referrers and their clinical question(s).
 See CT head standard report.

 Related Radiopaedia articles